-(1) Parables of the Kingdom: In this series of parables we see the origin, mixed character and development of the kingdom in its present imperfect earthly condition, and the perfection that awaits it after the crisis at the end of time.
-The origin of the kingdom in the good seed of the word is represented in the parable of the sower, and the varied soils on which that seed falls.
+(1) Parables of the Kingdom: In this series of parables we find the origin, mixed character and development of the kingdom in its present imperfect earthly condition, and the perfection that awaits it after the crisis at the end of time.
+The origin of the kingdom is the good seed of the word represented in the parable of the sower, and the varied soils on which that seed falls.
 The law of orderly growth in the kingdom is found in the seed growing secretly.
 We see the mixed character of the subjects of the kingdom in the parable of the tares.
-We see the progress of the kingdom in the parables of the mustard seed and leaven where we find external growth, and an internal transformative effect.
+We see the progress of the kingdom in the parables of the mustard seed and leaven where we find external growth, and an internal transformation effect.
 We find the worth of the kingdom in the parables of the treasure and the pearl.
 Finally, we have the consummation of the kingdom presented in the parable of the dragnet.
-Jesus compares His disciples, if they understand these things, to householders bringing old and new things out of their treasure.
-Matthew 13:52, Then He said to them, "Therefore every scribe instructed concerning the kingdom of heaven is like a householder who brings out of his treasure things new and old."
+Matthew 13:18-52, "Therefore hear the parable of the sower: When anyone hears the word of the kingdom, and does not understand it, then the wicked one comes and snatches away what was sown in his heart.
+This is he who received seed by the wayside.
+But he who received the seed on stony places, this is he who hears the word and immediately receives it with joy; yet he has no root in himself, but endures only for a while.
+For when tribulation or persecution arises because of the word, immediately he stumbles.
+Now he who received seed among the thorns is he who hears the word, and the cares of this world and the deceitfulness of riches choke the word, and he becomes unfruitful.
+But he who received seed on the good ground is he who hears the word and understands it, who indeed bears fruit and produces: some a hundredfold, some sixty, some thirty."